JakeLardinois/RebootNetgearRouter/README.md

 But basically what this application will do is to ping an IP address to check for network connectivity.
-If it does not recieve a successful response, then it will spit out the executable created from this repo https://github.com/insanid/NetgearTelnetEnable, in particular this executable https://github.com/insanid/NetgearTelnetEnable/blob/master/binaries/windows/telnetEnable.exe and then telnet into the Netgear router and issue a reboot command.
+If it does not recieve a successful response, then it will spit out the executable created from this repo https://github.com/insanid/NetgearTelnetEnable, in particular this executable https://github.com/insanid/NetgearTelnetEnable/blob/master/binaries/windows/telnetEnable.exe and then telnets into the Netgear router to issue a reboot command.

+The telnet client used by this application was initially created by Tom Janssens and is detailed https://www.codeproject.com/Articles/19071/Quick-tool-A-minimalistic-Telnet-library.
+Some other repos to check out in github regarding this functionality are: https://github.com/jonsagara/MinimalisticTelnet & https://github.com/aaron-salisbury/MinimalisticTelnet

 The application is intended to run in a scheduled task on a windows machine and periodically execute to monitor network connectivity